 A Brief History

-On this day in 1941, the USA entered World War II, following the Japanese attack on Pearl Harbor declaring war against Japan.
+On December 8, 1941, the USA formally entered World War II, following the Japanese attack on Pearl Harbor, by declaring war against Japan.
 With many lives lost, people injured and family members left at a loss, the need for an emotional support animal increased.
 Dogs have always been a human’s best friend.
 They are loyal, they are caring, and they are ready to offer constant support to their owner, making them a great animal for someone in need of emotional support; however, there are certain trainings and characteristics that a dog needs to have in order to become an ESA.

-So, here’s all the information you need on how your dog qualifies as an ESA:
+So, here is all the information you need on how your dog qualifies as an ESA:

 Getting an ESA letter